n8jhj/soon-kyoo/README.md

 # soon-kyoo
 Simple queueing.

+## Introduction
+Implements a simple FIFO queue using SQLite.
+It is developed on Windows, primarily for Windows.

+## Etymology
 This project is named after my friend, Soon-Kyoo.
-We always call him Q, for short.
+People call him Q, for short.